csctwx/angularSeoDockerHeroku/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `yarn run build:ssr` to build the project with Server Side Render.
+Run `yarn run build:ssr` to build the project with server-side rendering.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests